DataBiosphere/terra-docker/CONTRIBUTING.md

 If you wish to add an approved community image to the terra UI, you must update the json file `config/community_images.json`.
 It contains an array of community images.
 The fields needed (with comments removed) are:

-This image will show up in the terra UI when either
-1. When the documentation script is manually run (on request to #dsp-callisto)
-2. When the next batch of images are build (occurs frequently but not with any schedule)

 ```
 {
     //Unique Id for the image